 During class, Hiro uses his high-tech glasses to balance between his lessons (which are recorded and sent to Baymax for reference) through one lens while searching the web for any update from NYC through the other.
 He’s then confronted by his teacher Mr. Seguri who scolds him for letting his “mind wander”, as Hiro frantically tries to repeat his recent teachings while he still thinks about the growing overseas incident.
 Meanwhile, the same mysterious woman from before named Furi Wamu is impressed with the lad’s intelligence as well as his hacking skills.
 However, she’s also a skillful hacker as she preps to give him a lesson in “some proper espionage tradecraft”.
 Back outside the school, Baymax detects her computer skills and manages to block her from Hiro’s “core cyber-network” for now as he waits to tell his master to have better security.
 We then cut over to Big Hero 6’s headquarters as Honey and Gogo come across their newest member named Wasabi-No-Ginger.
 He mentions that he joined “out of duty” to his country, even though he’s still a chef at heart as he preps a sushi lunch for the ladies.
 Suddenly, they’re confronted by ninjas who crash through the skylight.
 Fortunately, Wasabi displays his fighting skills as he handily defeats the opposing group, unaware that it’s part of his training.

 Back at the Tesuka Institute, a trio of assailants approach the school as Baymax warns Hiro and his teammates before shifting into his “Action-Mecha” form in order to engage his adversaries.
 As he fights the muscular fiend of the group named Brute, the shockwaves rock the school as Hiro takes charge in helping his classmates evacuate.
 However, they’re met upon by Gunsmith who fires a freeze gun at them as some of his fellow students and Principal Miyazaki takes the hit.
 Afterwards, GoGo Tomago flies in and knocks him out while Commander Serizawa arrives with his combat team.
 However, Whiplash steps in and flings Leiko around.
 Meanwhile, Hiro is in a conflicting spot since he’s not willing to abandon his frozen classmates.
-Fortunately, Honey Lemon arrives and pull a trigger out of her Power Purse and instantly thaws the students out with a simple button press.
+Fortunately, Honey Lemon arrives and pull a trigger out of her Power Purse which instantly thaws the students out with a simple button press.

 While Baymax struggles against Gunsmith, Whiplash gives Brute the opportunity to finish off GoGo Tomago.
-Fortunately, Leiko blocks his punch before she delivers a fierce punch to send him flying.
+Fortunately, Leiko blocks his punch before she delivers a fierce strike to send him flying.
 Meanwhile, Baymax manages to analyze the encompassing ice field and apply the appropriate strength to free himself before freeing his teammate from Whiplash’s whip and flinging her into the air.
 Afterwards, Wasabi engages Gunsmith before tossing some Qi Energy kunais at his foe.
 Gunsmith manages to deflect them with his gunfire, but he runs out of bullets in the process.
 He then notices his transparent gun lying on the ground and tries to dive for it, but Wasabi defeats him with a precise toss from his Qi Energy blade as it strikes his foe in the head.
 Fortunately, it doesn’t kill him and only knocks him out.

 As our teammates regroup shortly upon the battle’s end, Baymax detects that their foes have suddenly disappeared.
 However, they come across some unconscious people that Baymax deems as “adversaries” as GoGo gives the order to secure them in preparation for transportation back to headquarters.
 Afterwards, Wasabi, Baymax, GoGo and Honey take their leave while Hiro stays behind to maintain his student cover.

-That night, we learn that the destruction caused at the institute has given its students “an unexpected holiday” as Hiro looks over Baymax’s report and brings up a holographic scene of his school in order to investigate the crime scene.
+That night, we learn that the destruction caused at the institute has given its students “an unexpected holiday” as Hiro looks over Baymax’s report and brings up a holographic image of his school in order to investigate the crime scene.
 Using footage caught by security cameras, TV feeds and online personal scans, Hiro and Baymax begin to piece the situation together.
 The lad mentions that the cronies who attacked his school aren’t the true culprits since they’ve been unknowingly controlled and can’t remember their actions.
 He then notices some “clandestine investors” outside of the Nippon Bank, but Baymax is unable to identify them since he’s not able to connect to a proper database and that there wasn’t a robbery report.
 Just then, they’re confronted by some one who tells them that their true foes are after “something of great value”.
 It turns out to be Furi who presents herself as the Operational Head of Homeland Security’s Exotic Assets Division and also as Big Hero 6’s creator.
 She explains that a series of similar thefts have occurred on most of the planet’s continents over the past year as singular spots within Africa, Europe, South America, Australia and now Tokyo (representing Asia) have been targeted and pilfered of their “artifacts of inestimable value”.
-All that remains in North America as Hiro wonders why they can’t just warn America’s heroes of the incoming threat.
+All that remains is North America as Hiro wonders why they can’t just warn U.S.’s heroes of the incoming threat.
 Furi explains that they can’t since she and her fellow agents are unaware of whom they’re up against, let alone what’s at risk.
 She also explains that by uncovering one of these artifacts, she inadvertently set this whole process in motion and she lost one of her eyes as well.
 Afterwards, we cut to the next day as Hiro explains what he learned to his team and that they’ll be sent out to New York City to deal with this crisis.
 With Furi assigned as the team’s tactical commander, she tells our heroes that this will be a covert mission and that they’ll depart for America tonight.
 As such, Issue 1 ends with her informing Big Hero 6 that if they don’t succeed in their mission, then all of Earth will be doomed.

 Issue 2 opens with our heroes having already ventured to America and having spent the night in the town of Southport, New York.
 As we meet the team’s sixth member named Fred, Hiro narrates that he and his teammates are tasked with protecting a scientist named Dr. Keigi Iosama along with his daughter named Marys.
 He even mentions that their “chaperone” Furi is potentially dangerous but he can’t tell the rest of the team that since she has him keeping it as a secret.
 While she struggles with prepping breakfast, Ms. Wamu mentions that she’s sending Big Hero 6 to school while insisting that Aiko and Leiko change into more appropriate clothes.